 Rather than sand, I recommend using a curing agent for the concrete.
 It will prevent edge curl by slowing the curing rate of the slab enough that all the moisture has time to evaporate through the upper surface.

-Other best practices include extending the poly under the footings where permitted by code, as well as sealing all penetrations, as detailed in the illustration on the opposite page.
+Other best practices include extending the poly under the footings where permitted by code, as well as sealing all penetrations, as detailed in the illustration below.